MaryMacharia-ai/Html_Forms_Implementation/Html_Form_ImplementationREADME.md

 ## Implementation notes about your approach

-* I ensured use of html semantic tags like <form>, <fieldset>, <legend>, and <label> so that screen readers and assistive technologies can read and understand the form well.
+* I ensured use of html semantic tags <> for form, fieldset, legend, and label for screen readers and assistive technologies to read and understand the form well.

-* I grouped the related using <fieldset> to enhance visibility and accessibility for each section.
+* I grouped the related using html tag for fieldset to enhance visibility and accessibility for each section.

 * Applying multiple input types based on HTML5 such as date, text, password, color, range and email was to align each to the data collected and improve user experience when filling the form.